aptos-labs/aptos-core/developer-docs-site/docs/nodes/local-testnet/run-a-local-testnet.md

 docker-compose up
 ```

-This will start both a Validator node and Faucet service.
+This will start both a validator node and Faucet service.

 - The Validator's REST endpoint will be available at `http://127.0.0.1:8080`, and
 - The Faucet is available at `http://127.0.0.1:8000`.